Glass-like product made from polyacrylic esters.

-Mission Timers are watches which have been specially developed for a particular purpose.
+Mission Timers (Einsatzzeitmesser or EZM) are watches which have been specially developed for a particular purpose.
 They always offer excellent readability.
 This means: the form is always dictated by the function and handling requirements.

 Sinn trademark, standing for navigation cockpit clocks.
 Navigation cockpit clocks are intended for installation in aircraft cockpits.

 Chemical element: a hard, silver-white metal obtained primarily from magnetic pyrites.

 Nickel is an important alloy component in many types of steel.
 The nickel content in these is between 9 and 18%.
 Nickel steel is exceptionally hard and robust.
 It is used for tools and for military purposes (armor plate, gun barrels).
 Combined with chromium it produces highly corrosion-resistant chromium-nickel steel.
 Some people have an allergic reaction to it if it comes in contact with their skin.

 Nickel release is basically a measure of the release of nickel into the skin.
 The emission of nickel can result in allergic reactions.
 The standard stipulates that no more than 0.5 µg of nickel may be released per square centimeter of skin per week.
 This limit may not be exceeded by any product coming into direct and long-term contact with the skin.